-&lt;sup>10 Available online at https://localplanmaps.knowsley.gov.uk/documents/knowsley-local-plan-adopted-core-strategy.pdf
+25 Available online at https://localplanmaps.knowsley.gov.uk/documents/knowsley-local-plan- adopted-core-strategy.pdf

-&lt;sup>11 Refer to NPPF Glossary for the latest definition of affordable housing.
+26 Refer to NPPF Glossary for the latest definition of affordable housing.

 Community Area (CA)

 A collection of Substantial Residential Areas (SRA) which relate to the largest settlements in Knowsley (Huyton, Kirkby, Prescot/Whiston and Halewood) which is used to calculate the surplus and deficits for outdoor sports facilities relative to adopted standards under Policy CS21.
 The size of the Community Areas reflects the fact that residents of the borough travel beyond SRA boundaries to visit such facilities.
 A map indicating boundaries of the CAs can be viewed in the Developer Contributions SPD.